 Environmental Impact Statement (EIS)

 An EIS, documenting the project’s environmental effects, is required under Federal and State law.
 In 1990, FHWA selected the SR 167 extension as a pilot project for a two-tiered EIS.
 Tiering allowed WSDOT to identify a preferred corridor (Tier I) before moving forward with more detailed analysis of corridor design (Tier II).

 Tier I EIS

 WSDOT began the Tier I EIS in 1990 to evaluate several corridor alternatives and select a preferred alternative.
 The Final Tier I EIS, approved by FHWA in 1999, identified the corridor alternative that best met the purpose and need of the project.
-This corridor has the support of many stakeholders including the Port of Tacoma, Pierce County and the cities of Fife and Puyallup.
+This corridor has the support of project stakeholders.

 Tier II EIS